-There are no restrictions on navigational dredging or disposal activities due to contaminants in sediment, such that sediments are suitable for upland reuse/disposal, OR sediments meet Ohio EPA guidelines for open water disposal.
+There are no restrictions on navigational dredging or disposal activities due to contaminants in sediment, such that there are suitable options available for reuse or disposal of the material.

 - Navigational dredging refers to dredging of a federally designated ship channel and historically dredged stretches of a river to enable the passage of commercial and/or recreational vessels.
-Restrictions to disposal activities refer to the prohibition of open lake disposal or upland re-use of dredged materials due to chemical contamination or biological toxicity of the sediment. - This does not include the maintenance dredging of private marinas, slips, docks, etc. However, if sediment contaminant concentrations in these areas are a source of contamination that precludes attainment of remedial dredging goals of federally designated ship channels and historically dredged stretches of a river, then dredging of private marinas, slips, docks, etc. may be necessary.
+Restrictions to disposal activities refer to the prohibition of disposal or re-use of dredged materials due to chemical contamination or biological toxicity of the sediment. - This does not include the maintenance dredging of private marinas, slips, docks, etc. However, if sediment contaminant concentrations in these areas are a source of contamination that precludes attainment of remedial dredging goals of federally designated ship channels and historically dredged stretches of a river, then dredging of private marinas, slips, docks, etc. may be necessary.

-- U.S. Army Corps of Engineers sediment characterization studies - Other sediment characterization studies
+- Ohio EPA and U.S. Army Corps of Engineers sediment characterization studies - Other sediment characterization studies